Lighthouse - www.WhalingCity.net www.WhalingCity.net

 1800's New BEdford - St Helena Restaurant - cafe - Union and Bethel St. - www.WhalingCity.net

-Below is the Sommer Dining Room photo taken around 1900
+Below is the Sommer and later the (in this picture) Carver Dining Room photo taken between 1887 and 1897

 1900 Bethel Street - Sommers Dining Room New Bedford, Ma - www.WhalingCity.net